Osi-Chidera-John/Osi-Chidera-John/README.md

-# Hi, I'm John Chidera
+# Hi, I'm John Chidera Jr.

 I'm a Data Analyst and the Founder of **Jemva**, a data analytics and AI company focused on transforming raw data into actionable intelligence.